codeigniter-kr/ci4userguidekr/source/database/query_builder.rst

 		to build a query that can be canceled under certain conditions.

 	.. php:method:: countAllResults([$reset = TRUE])

 		:param	bool	$reset: Whether to reset values for SELECTs
 		:returns:	Number of rows in the query result
+		:rtype:	int

+		Generates a platform-specific query string that counts all records returned by an Query Builder query.

+	.. php:method:: countAll([$reset = TRUE])

+		:param	bool	$reset: Whether to reset values for SELECTs
+		:returns:	Number of rows in the query result